Woolworths (United Kingdom): High Street, Colchester

-On 2 October 1973, a fire broke out in the stockroom of the store at 40-50 High Street, Colchester.
-The blaze soon spread to the rest of the store and the building was totally destroyed.
+On 2 October 1973, a fire broke out in the storeroom of the shop at 40–50 High Street, Colchester.
+The blaze soon spread to the rest of the shop and the building was totally destroyed.
 Although all customers and staff were evacuated, subsequent findings blamed a lack of a sprinkler system (which was not, and still is not, a legal requirement) and poor procedures in place for staff to deal with fires and evacuations.

 Central Manchester

-A fire erupted just after 1pm on 8 May 1979 at the Manchester store opposite Piccadilly Gardens, said at the time to be the largest Woolworths in Europe, with six floors plus two basement levels.
-The fire, which started in the second floor furnishing department, killed 10 shoppers and one member of staff; of whom three were found just six feet away from an exit with another three bodies nearby.
-Of the 12 calls made to the fire service that day, none came from the store itself.
+A fire erupted just after 1pm on 8 May 1979 at the Manchester shop opposite Piccadilly Gardens, said at the time to be the largest Woolworths in Europe, with six floors plus two basement levels.
+The fire, which started in the second floor furnishing department, killed nine shoppers and one member of staff, of whom three were found just six feet away from an exit with another three bodies nearby.
+Of the 12 calls made to the fire service that day, none came from the shop itself.
 It is believed that the fire was started by a damaged electrical cable, which had furniture stacked in front of it.
-An inquiry showed that, although the store's fire precautions met all legal requirements, the spread of the fire and the high number of casualties were in part due to the absence of measures such as a fire sprinkler system to stop the spread of the fire from the furniture department, and the use of polyurethane foam in the furnishings, a material which is highly inflammable and highly toxic, but cheap and, at that time, legal in furniture.
+An inquiry showed that, although the shop's fire precautions met all legal requirements, the spread of the fire and the high number of casualties were in part due to the absence of measures such as a fire sprinkler system to stop the spread of the fire from the furniture department, and the use of polyurethane foam in the furnishings, a material which is highly inflammable and highly toxic, but cheap and, at that time, legal in furniture.
 This finding would have consequences for later safety legislation.